Be a force for good

 current vacancies

-• At Girls in Gear, we teach life skills through bike skills for girls ages 5+.
-We find bikes to be an extraordinary tool for change in ourselves and our communities as a conduit for lessons on kindness, compassion, and inner strength.
+At Girls in Gear, we’re on a mission to make sure every girl has the chance to grow into the biggest, boldest, and brightest version of themselves - on and off their bike.
+We work with girls of all ages and abilities, using our comprehensive, age-appropriate curriculums that blend social-emotional learning with bike-handling techniques, or life skills through bike skills.
 Our no-questions-asked scholarship policy provides financial support, bikes, and helmets to ensure everyone has access to our program.
 Our vision is for a world where every girl grows into her most brilliant, tenacious, and confident self, on and off her bike.
-Our Eastern Virginia Program Director must be fully committed to our mission and growing our program.
+Our Greater Raleigh Director must be fully committed to our mission and growing our program.

-• This position is salaried and home-based ($25/hour).
+This position is salaried and home-based ($25/hour).
 We ask for a 5-day work week with flexible scheduling.
 Because our program runs seasonally (Spring and Fall), hours will be concentrated in the lead up to and during the seasons.
 In season, 10-20 hour weeks are to be expected.
-Our seasons run from April - to June, and September-November, and the busiest times include the months prior to the season start (February - March, and July - August).
+Our seasons run from April -November, and the busiest times include the months prior to the season start.

 Note that site visits are on weekday afternoons and weekend mornings so an ideal candidate has a flexible schedule and reliable transportation.
-The job requires extensive travel throughout the Greater Richmond area (considered Henrico, Chesterfield, and Hanover Counties).
+The job requires extensive travel throughout the Greater Raleigh area (considered Raleigh, Durham, Chapel Hill, and Cary).
 The ideal candidate has relationships with community organizations within this area.

-The Greater Richmond Program Director reports directly to the Executive Director and is responsible for the management of all Girls in Gear programming and growth in the area.
+The Greater Raleigh Program Director reports directly to the Executive Director and is responsible for the management of all Girls in Gear programming and growth in the area.

 • Develop new relationships working to sustainably expand our presence amongst sponsors, community partners, and participant families.

 • Identify and lay the groundwork for new program sites in the program region.
-The employee will be responsible for communication, and interfacing with program sites, stakeholders, and the volunteers and coaches.
+The employee will be responsible for communicating and interfacing with program sites, stakeholders, volunteers, and coaches.

 • Manage on-person visits to program sites to ensure that the Girls in Gear curriculum and program are being presented in a way that is consistent with our mission and standards.